DCI Objective

 The healthcare sector has interoperability architecture and standards, such as OpenHIE 5 and FHIR standards.
 However, no such standards exist for the social protection sector.
 The DCI aims to address this gap.

 To create an interoperable social protection delivery system, a framework for interoperability with standard processes, standard data elements and code directories, and standard APIs is required.
 This framework must provide a common terminology and structure for use across various social protection domains.
-With a well-designed interoperability framework, systems can be made interoperable and scalable for future transaction volumes, ensuring a smooth flow of information between different parts of the Social Protection Information System, beneficiaries, private sector players, and governments.
+With a well-designed interoperability framework, systems can be made interoperable and scalable for future transaction volumes, ensuring a smooth flow of information between different parts of the social protection information system, beneficiaries, private sector players, and governments.

-The DCI aims to create such framework in a consensus-built manner.
+The DCI aims to create such a framework in a consensus-built manner.
 The result is what you are reading now documented on this DCI GitBook and more technically on GitHub.